LSU Football Recruiting 2018: Top Recruits Landed, Class Predictions

 Top Recruits

-Defensive back Derek Stingley, running back John Emery Jr. and offensive lineman Kendall Thomas are the cornerstones of LSU's recruiting class, as all three are rated as five-star prospects.
+Defensive back Derek Stingley, running back John Emery Jr. and offensive lineman Kardell Thomas are the cornerstones of LSU's recruiting class, as all three are rated as five-star prospects.

 Eight four-star recruits and an octet of three-star prospects round out the list of players verbally committed to the Tigers ahead of the opening of the early signing period.

-The most loaded position among the 19 players is the offensive line, as a quintet of prospects are set to head to Baton Rouge, Louisiana for at least the next three years.
+The most loaded position among the 19 players is the offensive line, as a quintet of prospects are set to head to Baton Rouge, Louisiana, for at least the next three years.

 With relationships built up between the coaching staff, the recruits and their families, Orgeron expects there to be little drama come Wednesday, per Glenn Guilbeau of the Lafayette Daily Advertiser.